senthilkumarm1901/senthilkumarm1901/KeyProjects.md

      - which yeilded 90%+ F1 score with minimal annotated data
      - which had scripts to monitor performance of model

+- Built a comprehensive Docker Image that hosted the DL models as well as Spark

 </details>

 <details><summary><b>I/P and O/P</b></summary>